The

 electrolytic capacitors have to be connected the correct way

-find that keeping the capacitor wires from touching wires that go
+might find that keeping the capacitor wires from touching wires

-into other holes is quite difficult.
-Where this happens,
+that go into other holes is quite difficult.
+Where this

-take some discarded wire stripping and slide it onto the capacitor
+happens, take some discarded wire stripping and slide it onto

-requires an extra terminal block to connect it to the loudspeaker.
+first.
+C11 requires an extra terminal block to connect it

 The second picture shows an example of covering one of the leads